namakurohman93/tkpy/README.md

 ```

 ## Documentation
-For documentation, you can go to the this [wiki](https://github.com/didadadida93/tkpy/wiki).
+For documentation, you can go to this [wiki](https://github.com/didadadida93/tkpy/wiki).

 ## Disclaimer
 _Please note that this is a research project, i am by no means responsible for any usage of this utilities._